seemenkina/fortuneteller/README.md

 # ZPD-training-service
-Services for A/D CTF training.
+Service for A/D CTF training.

 ## fortuneteller